5 Things to do in Lake Guntersville Memorial Day Weekend

 Cathedral Caverns State Park is a ‘Must See’ for our area.
 Take a 90-minute tour beneath the earth to discover some of the most beautiful formations you will ever see.
 Learn about stalagmites and stalactites in this tour as well as see a shark’s tooth or two in the ceiling of the cave.
 You will see Goliath, one of the largest stalagmites in the world measuring 45 feet tall and 243 feet in circumference.
 The cave stays a cool 60 degrees year-round, making it the perfect way to cool off on a hot Memorial Day weekend.
 We HIGHLY recommend calling to schedule a tour as their tours fill up quick.
 Call 256-728-8193 to book today!

 The new City Harbor Development has opened in Guntersville.
 If you rented a boat, you can drive it over to the Harbor and park it to discover the development.
-There are two restaurants open so far and one retail business open as well.
-The Wake Eatery was the first to open on May 6.
-It offers burgers, wings, wraps, chicken and more!
+There are several restaurants open and one retail business open as well.
+The Wake Eatery by Big Mikes offers burgers, wings, wraps, chicken and more!
 Give one of their signature drinks a try when you stop in, too.
 Another Broken Egg is the spot for your breakfast needs!
 Pancakes, waffles and more; there is something to start your days with and a mimosa won’t hurt either.
 Lastly, stop by Home Re-Decor to check out some goodies you can take home to decorate with.
+Grab a drink at Levi’s on the Lake to cool off from the weather too.
+Learn all about City Harbor with this link here.

 Horseback Ride at Lake Guntersville State Park